-Amazon EC2 provides multiple regions so you can launch Amazon EC2 instances in locations that meet your requirements.
+Amazon EC2 provides multiple Regions so you can launch Amazon EC2 instances in locations that meet your requirements.
 For example, you might want to launch instances in Europe to be closer to your European customers or to meet legal requirements.

-Each Amazon EC2 region is designed to be completely isolated from the other Amazon EC2 regions.
+Each Amazon EC2 Region is designed to be completely isolated from the other Amazon EC2 Regions.
 This achieves the greatest possible failure independence and stability, and it makes the locality of each EC2 resource unambiguous.

-To launch or work with instances, you must specify the correct regional URL endpoint.
-For example, to access the United States region, you make service calls to the us-east-1.ec2.amazonaws.com service endpoint.
-To access the region in Europe, you make service calls to the eu-west-1.ec2.amazonaws.com service endpoint.
+To launch or work with instances, you must specify the correct Region URL endpoint.
+For example, to access the US-East Region (default), you make service calls to the us-east-1.ec2.amazonaws.com service endpoint.
+To access the EU Region, you make service calls to the eu-west-1.ec2.amazonaws.com service endpoint.